kroc99/ImageProcessor2023-rework/README.md

     }

-Please note that the library assumes the TGA images are in 24-bit format (8 bits per channel for red, green, and blue) and uses the image struct to represent the image data.
+* note that the library assumes the TGA images are in 24-bit format (8 bits per channel for red, green, and blue) and uses the image struct to represent the image data.